vmware/terraform-provider-vcfa/website/docs/r/global_role.html.markdown

 # vcfa\_global\_role

-Provides a VMware Cloud Foundation Automation Global Role.
-This can be used to create, modify, and delete Global Roles.
+Provides a resource to manage Global Roles in VMware Cloud Foundation Automation, that define roles that are published to one or more [Organizations][vcfa_org].

 ## Example Usage